 Digital passes can be requested by parents or legal guardians via the NHS website.
 They will need to have access to either the mobile phone number or email address on the child’s GP record as it is not available via GP practices.

 Covid Vaccine abroad

 If you have received your Covid Vaccine abroad then you need to report this on the NHS site so that the details can be added to the system so that you can then receive your booster

 PLEASE NOTE THAT THERE ARE CURRENTLY A LIMITED NUMBER OF SITES OFFERING THESE APPOINTMENTS.
 THIS MEANS THERE MAY NOT BE MANY APPOINTMENTS AVAILABLE IN YOUR AREA AT THE MOMENT.
 MORE APPOINTMENTS WILL BECOME AVAILABLE OVER TIME.

-- people aged 18 and over
+- all adults aged 50 years and over

 - frontline health and social care workers

 In addition, the Department of Health and Social Care (DHSC) will be widening the offer of the free flu vaccine to more eligible groups.
 These additional groups will only be eligible once the most vulnerable, including previously announced pre-school and primary school children, those aged 65 years and over and those in clinical risk groups, have been offered the jab.

 The additional groups set to be offered the free flu vaccine in England will be: